 She applies research in these areas to support conservation, land use and community planning, and wildlife management.

 Her latest research focused on relationships among animals, humans and plants on the Central Coast of British Columbia, with particular attention to coastal estuarine root gardens.
-Jonaki’s doctoral research was an extensive study of wild (free-roaming) horses in Tsilhqot’in territory (Chilcotin, BC).
+Jonaki’s doctoral research was an extensive study of wild (free-roaming) horses in Chilcotin, BC.
 Working with Xeni Gwet’in First Nation colleagues and local advisors, she developed an in-depth analysis of the ecological and cultural relationships between wild horses, people and the land.
 Her research in both regions examines how different cultural perceptions and ways of knowing contribute to management decisions.

 Jonaki’s research, interests and teaching are informed by experience working in private consulting and NGO environments, in collaboration with community-based and government initiatives.
 Her professional experience includes contributions to community wildlife monitoring, protected areas planning, communications, and environmental assessment.
 She taught applied ethnoecology and qualitative methods in Environmental Studies at the University of Victoria, and believes strongly in maintaining an active role mentoring and sharing supportive engagement with graduate and undergraduate students.

 Current coastal research activities are funded by the Tula Foundation, with in-kind support from the University of Victoria, Heiltsuk Integrated Resource Management Department (HIRMD), the Hakai Beach Institute, Raincoast Conservation Foundation, and the Hakai Network.